wp-plugins/quick-paypal-payments/readme.txt

 == Changelog ==

+= 3.12 =
+*   Added option for form Reset
+*   Added message for invalid coupon code
+*   New range slider field
+*   Bug fixes for the Payment Lists
+*   Improved total calculation, it now works with radio fields.

 = 3.11 =
 *	Currency option to selected decimal points or comma
 *   When using multiple amounts you can now have radio or dropdown selectors